Freight Shipping from Portland to Charlotte

 How much does it cost to ship freight from Portland to Charlotte?

-Full truckload (FTL) rates from Portland, OR to Charlotte, NC currently range from $6,388-$7,873 for a standard dry van load over the 2,971-mile route.
+Full truckload (FTL) rates from Portland, OR to Charlotte, NC currently range $6,388-$7,873 (roughly $2.16-$2.66 per mile over 2,971 miles).
 LTL shipments typically cost $1,834-$2,925 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Portland to Charlotte?